-The Company's Community Relations Policies, Procedures and Guidelines covers complaints and grievances handling, sponsorships and donations.

-The Company further ensures that every person covered by the Community Relations Policy recognises, understands and accepts their responsibility to:
+The Company's community relations policies, procedures and guidelines cover various areas including complaints and grievances handling and community investment activities such as sponsorships and donations.
+The Company further ensures that every person covered by the community relations policy recognises, understands and accepts their responsibility to:

-- Comply with all applicable laws, internal policies and other commitments to the Company's stakeholders to which it subscribes, including commitments relating to safety, environment, cultural heritage, Native Title, land access, Indigenous land use and use of community facilities - Avoid any behaviour that could harm the Company's reputation or relationship with its local communities - Respect the Aboriginal cultural heritage of the communities in which the Company operates and attend cultural heritage training where required - Support the Company's aim of sharing the economic benefit with its local communities by, where possible, maximising local procurement
+- Comply with all applicable laws, internal policies and other commitments to the company's stakeholders to which it subscribes, including commitments relating to safety, environment, cultural heritage, Native Title, land access, Indigenous land use and use of community facilities - Avoid any behaviour that could harm the company's reputation or relationship with its local communities - Respect the Indigenous cultural heritage of the communities in which the company operates and attend cultural heritage training where required - Support the Company's aim of sharing the economic benefit with its local communities by, where possible, maximising local procurement

-The Company is committed to identifying opportunities for partnerships that create shared value, both for the Company and for its community stakeholders.
-This is a key initiative aimed at providing long-term, sustainable outcomes for the community that last beyond the life of the mine through local economic development, education and training outcomes or sustainable health outcomes. (cont.)
+The Company is committed to identifying opportunities to form partnerships to deliver sustainable community development projects that create shared value, both for the company and for its community stakeholders.
+This is a key initiative aimed at providing long-term, sustainable outcomes for the community that last beyond the life of the mine through local economic development, education and training outcomes, environmental outcomes or sustainable health outcomes. (cont.)

 (cont.)
-The Company's first Shared Value Project, a partnership with Gudjuda Reference Group Aboriginal Corporation in Home Hill, near its Mt Carlton site, has already created new Indigenous jobs, provided industry-related transferable skills for Indigenous people in the region and will generate much needed revenue for Gudjuda to grow their training arm.
-A second project has been approved in partnership with the Dalrymple Trade Training Centre in Charters Towers near its Pajingo site whereby the Company will provide the Centre with funding to build an accommodation village on their existing land.
-The village will provide safe, onsite accommodation that will enable additional access to training, generate new training programs and increase the retention of rural, Indigenous and low-socioeconomic students.
+The Company's first Shared Value Project, a partnership with Gudjuda Reference Group Aboriginal Corporation in Home Hill, near its Mt Carlton site, has already created over 20 new Indigenous jobs, 25 new Indigenous traineeship opportunities, helped secure employment for 8 of the 10 first round trainees and helped secure Gudjuda \$350,000 in Queensland government funding.
+The project will continue to provide industry-related transferable skills for Indigenous people in the region and will generate much needed revenue for Gudjuda to continue to grow their training arm.